allifizzuddin89/Lazada-Web-Scraping-Handphone-Price-List/README.md

 - Any error occur highly due to link or cookies expired
 - Solution: 1.
 Refresh the cookies OR
             2. Using proxy (refer main.py)

+  ## DISCLAIMER
+- This is only meant for educational, research and proof of work purpose only.
+I will not responsible for any illegal activities.